XaVaMi/Object-Detection-Electrical-Elements/README.md

 ![mosaic_explanation](https://github.com/XaVaMi/Object-Detection-Electrical-Elements/assets/173626888/a2795105-a41f-44d6-be4d-efdb34a8be3a)

+Similar to the previous code we have [`Mosaic_Augmentation.ipynb`](https://github.com/XaVaMi/Object-Detection-Electrical-Elements/blob/main/Data%20augmentation%20tools/Mosaic_Augmentation.ipynb) which is a Jupyter notebook.
+We can access our Drive files, select the classes to which we want to apply the mosaic and different effects.
+It can be applied only to those that are desired and the results can be viewed.

 > [!NOTE]
 > These augmentation code files are prepared for LabelMe json files annotations.

 ## Electrical Elements with dataset v01
+The following figure presents the diagram of the steps carried out.
 ![general_scheme](https://github.com/XaVaMi/Object-Detection-Electrical-Elements/assets/173626888/6625cdb9-a129-44cc-a067-30e8cbd35698)